shyamvsingh/pdf-to-csv-cray/README.md

 Images extracted from the PDF will be stored in the `images/` directory and the questions will be appended to the CSV file.

+If the OpenAI response contains stray backslashes that break JSON formatting, the parser will attempt to escape them and retry parsing automatically.

 ## Streamlit Interface

 Launch an interactive UI: